 Our Current Circumstances

-I will say that owning a home without a mortgage has been a blessing this past year.
+I will say that owning a home without a mortgage was a blessing during COVID 2020.
 The pandemic affected not only our new business ventures, but our consistent income streams.
-We built our home and paid cash which made it easier to live off a smaller income during the uncertainty of 2020.
+We built our home and paid cash which made it easier to live off a smaller income during the uncertainty of the pandemic.

 I still think owning a house is a money pit when things break, but it’s ours.
 If times get really rough, we know we can sell it, move into a smaller place, and have extra money to live comfortably.